Skip to main content

 ***SPOILER ALERT***

-K: The third film of the week is Death metal Angola from the American director Jeremy Xido.
-When Freddie pressed play, I honestly rolled my eyes at the fact that I didn't feel like listening to death metal for 83 minutes.
-The film opens with horrifying statistics about the number of dead and wounded Angolans during the civil war.
-Then Wilker Flores appears.
-He is a death metal guitarist who uses the brutal sounds and rhythms "to clear out the debris from all these years of war" as says Sonia Ferreira.
-She's Wilker's girlfriend and takes care of 55 orphan children at the same time.
-I have no idea how she can manage this, I can only say bravo to this strong woman who gives her care and love to so many children.
-Together they try to organise the first rock festival in Huambo.
+The third film of the week is Death Metal Angola from American director Jeremy Xido.
+When Freddy pressed play, I honestly rolled my eyes because I did not feel like listening to death metal for 83 minutes.
+But the documentary quickly becomes much more than that.
+It opens with horrifying statistics about Angola's civil war and then introduces Wilker Flores, a death metal guitarist who uses brutal sounds and rhythms, as Sonia says, to clear out the debris from all these years of war.
+Sonia herself takes care of 55 orphaned children, and I can only say bravo to this incredible woman.
+Together they try to organize the first rock festival in Huambo.

-F: This has to be one of the most baffling, sad and at the same time life affirming documentaries I've ever seen.
-When I finished watching the documentary I had to immediately understand how the hell this guy from Detroit, Jeremy Xido, ended up in Huambo making a documentary about Death Metal bands and the first rock festival held in one of the most war-torn cities in Angola.
-Apparently Jeremy was in Angola doing research for a documentary about a railroad when he met Wilker Flores in a coffee shop, who told him that he had a band and invited him to watch a solo performance at the orphanage where his girlfriend Sonia takes care of a bunch of children who were abandoned or lost their families to the war.
+This has to be one of the most baffling, sad and life-affirming documentaries I have ever seen.
+When it ended, I immediately needed to understand how a guy from Detroit, Jeremy Xido, ended up in Huambo making a film about death metal bands and the first rock festival in one of the most war-torn cities in Angola.
+Apparently he was there researching a railroad documentary when Wilker invited him to the orphanage where Sonia cares for children abandoned or separated from their families by war.
+That whole section is heartbreaking.
+The Okutiuka orphanage is in terrible condition, with one water pump, no plumbing and children trying to survive with so little.
+They still manage to project warmth and hope, which makes the devastation left by war hit even harder.

 Wilker Flores GIF